JojiJoseph/3dgs-gradient-segmentation/README.md

 ## Setup

 Please install the dependencies listed in `requirements.txt`.
 Other than that, it's a self-contained repo.
+Please raise an issue if you face any problems while running the code.

 ## Demo